james-minton/rtcc/site/content/Blog-post-1.md

 ---
-title: >-
-  Introduction: About the Authors and the Toolkit
+title: 'Introduction: About the Authors and the Toolkit'
 contenttype: toolkit
 date: 2018-10-01T02:00:58.021Z
-slug: introduction
 ---
 _This piece was originally posted on <a href="https://www.the74million.org/article/innovation-road-trip-traveling-from-coast-to-coast-to-explore-knowledge-rich-american-schools/">The 74 Million.</a>_